 A towering figure in 20th-century science who fused paleontology with modern genetics, reshaping our understanding of how evolution unfolds over deep time.

-George Gaylord Simpson was a man who thought in epochs.
-As a paleontologist at the American Museum of Natural History and later at Harvard and the University of Arizona, he dedicated his life to the bones of ancient mammals, particularly those from the Americas.
-His genius lay not just in meticulous excavation, but in synthesis.
-In the mid-20th century, when genetics and natural history were often separate conversations, Simpson forcefully argued that the fossil record was the narrative of evolution, and that new genetic ideas must align with its long, meandering story.
-His seminal 1944 book, 'Tempo and Mode in Evolution,' became a cornerstone of the modern evolutionary synthesis, introducing terms and concepts that framed debates for decades.
-He was a fiercely lucid writer who could speak to both specialists and the public, and a field scientist of immense courage who continued major expeditions even after losing an eye in a childhood accident.
-Simpson's work provided the deep-time framework that made sense of Darwin's theory, cementing paleontology's central role in biology.
+George Gaylord Simpson published 'Tempo and Mode in Evolution' in 1944, a book that became a cornerstone of the modern evolutionary synthesis.
+The paleontologist at the American Museum of Natural History, later at Harvard and the University of Arizona, dedicated his life to the bones of ancient mammals, particularly those from the Americas.
+He argued forcefully that the fossil record was the narrative of evolution and that new genetic ideas must align with its long story.
+Simpson introduced terms and concepts that framed debates for decades.
+He wrote lucidly for specialists and the public alike.
+A field scientist of immense courage, he continued major expeditions even after losing an eye in a childhood accident.
+His work provided the deep-time framework that made sense of Darwin's theory.
+Simpson lived from 1902 to 1984.

 1901–1927